David Carter (golfer)

 David Malcolm Carter (born 16 June 1972) is an English golfer.

 Early life

 Carter was born in Johannesburg, South Africa, and represented his country of birth at junior level.
 He later moved to England.

 Professional career

-In 1989, Carter professional.
+In 1989, Carter turned professional.
 After several visits to qualifying school he had his rookie season on the European Tour in 1995.
 His best season was 1998, when he won the Murphy's Irish Open, which remains his only official money victory on the tour, and finished 19th on the Order of Merit.
 However he is probably best known for winning that year's World Cup for England in partnership with Nick Faldo.
 He also won the 1996 Indian PGA Championship.

 Carter moved to the Czech Republic in 2008.
 In April 2010, he opened his first golf academy at the Albatross Golf Course – David Carter Albatross Golf Academy.

 Personal life

 In March 1997, Carter almost lost his life when he required emergency brain surgery after collapsing in his hotel in Dubai.